Andrew-Eathan/Andrew-Eathan/README.md

 <img src="https://github-profile-trophy.vercel.app/?username=Andrew-Eathan&theme=gitdimmed&no-bg=true&no-frame=true&">
 </p>

-also imo nothing on god's green earth is scarier than github markdown<br>
+also imo nothing on god's green earth is scarier than github markdown and unity hlsl/glsl/cg shaders<br>
-truly one of the programming languages of all time
+markdown truly is one of the programming languages of all time